 The area addressed by the Twinbrook Sector Plan is located in the North Bethesda planning area, three miles north of the Beltway, and adjacent to the Metro Red Line.
-The Twinbrook area's northern edge abuts the City of Rockville.
-The eastern boundary is adjacent to Parklawn Memorial Park.
-The Twinbrook area's southern boundary is along the future Montrose Parkway right-of-way, and the CSX/MARC rail line defines the area's western edge.
+The Twinbrook area's northern and western edges abut the City of Rockville and the CSX/MARC rail line.
+Its eastern boundary is adjacent to Parklawn Memorial Park and to the south is the future Montrose Parkway right-of-way.

 This Plan expands the Twinbrook area defined in the 1992 Plan, nearly doubling it to 154 acres.
-The eastern boundary has been extended to include the Parklawn Building's northern parking lot.
-This nine-acre site's access is from Fishers Lane, creating a potential Metro connection.
+The northeastern boundary has been extended to include the Parklawn Building's northern parking lot.